 Funded by a philanthropic investment from an anonymous donor, this program focuses on ensuring that women in India are fully supported to select the family planning method that best suits their needs.
 To this end, Jhpiego has successfully piloted an innovative model to support the Government of Jharkhand in implementing a range of policies, capacity-building approaches, and managerial/operational processes and tools.
 Under this program, Jhpiego plans to implement the lessons learned from the state of Jharkhand in select districts of Maharashtra and Assam.
 Jhpiego will convene and actively engage government family planning champions as “thought partners” and messengers to propel statewide scale-up of a quality improvement model in Maharashtra and Assam through data-driven advocacy at district and state levels.
 Jhpiego will also assist in the rollout of reformed incentive mechanisms to ensure that success is defined not only by the number of new acceptors, but also by the assurance that each woman has received the best available method to meet her needs.

 Jhpiego has been the lead technical partner in developing Dakshata, the Government of India’s strategic initiative aimed at strengthening the quality of care during and immediately after childbirth through competent, skilled and confident providers.
-This initiative is funded by the Children’s Investment Fund Foundation (for Rajasthan, Andhra Pradesh, Maharashtra, Jharkhand, and national level support for new states) and the Norway India Partnership Initiative (for Madhya Pradesh, Odisha, Bihar and Jammu & Kashmir).
+This initiative has been funded by various organizations, including the Children’s Investment Fund Foundation.
 The Dakshata program uses the World Health Organization’s Safe Childbirth Checklist as a framework for improving the skills of health care workers, prioritizing resource availability, improving compliance to safe care practices and improving use of data for action.

 Based on the success of a previous program that leveraged private enterprise to improve maternal, newborn health and family planning in India, MSD for Mothers (as Merck for Mothers is known in India) is supporting Jhpiego to implement Manyata, a program targeting private-sector health care facilities in Uttar Pradesh, Jharkhand and Maharashtra.
 Under this program, Jhpiego works closely with partners to develop and validate a viable and investable business model for a quality assurance mechanism, while laying the groundwork for sustainable quality improvement efforts in the maternal health care private sector in India.